Stonyx/AquaBusLib/docs/DataTransfer.md

 OutletStateCurrent returns the bitmap of outlets in their current state.
 unknown - the purpose of this is not currently clear
 legacyCurrent - reports current reading in legacy format
-frequency - Frequency constant to calculate Amperage
-rawCurrent - reports current reading in full format
+frequency - Frequency constant to calculate Amperage.
+EB8 reports this as 40 (decimal) rawCurrent - reports current reading in full format

 It appears that EB8 uses RMS method to report total current.
 The formula used by apex to arrive at the final amperage number is: